rpwhite02/Portfolio/README.md

 * Calculated which census tracts we have food access data for in a percentage.

-![Map of census tracts in Washington State](/images/censustractmap.png)
+![Map of census tracts in Washington State](/images/censustractmap.png) *Map of census tracts in Washington State*
-![We're missing data for some census tracts](/images/censustractpopulations.png)
+![We're missing data for some census tracts](/images/censustractpopulations.png) *We're missing data for some census tracts*